System Design Space

 Key question: Where can personal data be exposed?

-Risk example: Data export endpoint leaks sensitive attributes by default.
+Risk example: A data-export endpoint includes sensitive attributes by default.

-Controls: Encryption, redaction, DLP controls, least-privilege data access.
+Controls: Encryption, redaction, DLP controls, and least-privilege data access.

 UUnawareness